Do you want to become a coach, but you’re not sure how to choose the right coaching course?

 Is there much writing or private study?
 Is it academic or practical and reflective?

 Is it chalk and talk or do you get to practise, reflect, play with ideas?

 How much do you want to invest in developing this skill?
 To answer this, you might want to start with the first question: Why do I want coach training?
 What will being a qualified coach create in your life?

-Of course, as with much in life, you get what you pay for and you can choose anything from a very low-cost online course little or no support and practice right up to a multi-tens of thousands executive masters.
+Of course, as with much in life, you get what you pay for and you can choose anything from a very low-cost online course with little or no support and practice right up to an executive masters course that cost almost £20,000.

 We have always aimed to provide a very high-quality, highly-accredited programme at an affordable rate for individuals who are funding themselves.

 All of our course fees are on the course pages, as well as options for finance for anyone wanting to spread the cost.